Clastify logo

 The standard double-slit formula is

-The physics is quite direct.
+The formula fits the physics nicely.
 A larger wavelength gives wider fringe spacing.
-Put the screen farther away, and the whole pattern spreads out.
-Increase the slit separation, and the fringes move closer together.
+Move the screen farther away and the pattern spreads out.
+Increase the slit separation and the fringes move closer together.

 Image

-You can measure wavelength this way in the lab.
-Shine a laser through a double slit onto a distant screen, measure across several fringe spacings instead of only one, then divide to find s.
-Measure D, use the known slit separation d, and substitute into the formula.
-Laser safety still matters: keep beams below eye level where possible, avoid reflections, and never look into the direct or reflected beam.
+You can use this directly to measure wavelength.
+Shine a laser through a double slit onto a distant screen.
+Measure across several fringe spacings, rather than only one, then divide to find s.
+Measure D as well, and use the known slit separation d.
+Laser safety matters here: keep beams below eye level where possible, avoid reflections, and never look into the direct or reflected beam.

 The same idea works with microwaves, just on a larger scale.
 A transmitter, a pair of metal-sheet slits, and a receiver moved sideways can show maxima and minima on a meter.
-It’s a useful reminder that the wave model is not “a light trick”; it is a wave principle.
+This is a useful reminder that the wave model is not “a light trick”; it is a wave principle.

 Young's result matters historically because a stable interference pattern is very hard to explain if light is treated only as a stream of classical particles.
 It gives strong evidence that light has wave-like behaviour.
-Later quantum experiments with very low light intensity showed that, even when detections arrive one at a time, the accumulated pattern is still an interference pattern.
-That is why modern physics doesn’t describe light as “just a wave” or “just a particle”; the model chosen depends on the observation being explained.
+Later quantum experiments, using very low light intensity, showed that even when detections arrive one at a time, the accumulated pattern is still an interference pattern.
+That is one reason modern physics does not say “light is just a wave” or “light is just a particle”; the model chosen depends on the observation being explained.

 The pattern from one rectangular slit

-A single-slit diffraction pattern is the intensity pattern you get when monochromatic waves pass through one narrow rectangular aperture and spread out.
+A single-slit diffraction pattern forms when monochromatic waves pass through one narrow rectangular aperture and spread out.
 For this topic, take the light to be monochromatic and normally incident on the slit.

-The central maximum is the brightest part of the pattern, and also the widest.
-On both sides, weaker secondary maxima appear, with dark minima between them.
-The first secondary maximum has only a small fraction of the central intensity, so the side maxima can look faint in practice.
+The central maximum is the brightest and widest part of the pattern.
+On both sides, much weaker secondary maxima appear, with dark minima between them.
+The first secondary maximum has only a small fraction of the central intensity, so the side maxima can be hard to see in real life.

 Image

-For the first diffraction minimum, the guide writes the small-angle condition as
+For the first diffraction minimum, the guide gives the small-angle condition as

-Superposition gives the model behind the formula.
+Superposition explains the formula.
 Treat the slit as many tiny Huygens sources.
-In the direction of the first minimum, each source in the top half of the slit has a matching source in the bottom half, and its wave arrives half a wavelength out of phase.
-The waves cancel pair by pair.
+In the direction of the first minimum, each source in the top half of the slit pairs with one in the bottom half whose wave arrives half a wavelength out of phase.
+Pair by pair, the waves cancel.

 Image

-Slit width has a clear qualitative effect: a narrower slit spreads the diffraction pattern out, while a wider slit makes the pattern narrower.
+Slit width matters in a clear qualitative way: a narrower slit spreads the diffraction pattern out, while a wider slit makes the pattern narrower.
 A longer wavelength spreads the pattern more as well.
 Red light diffracts more than blue light through the same slit.

-The intensity changes too.
-A narrower slit lets through less wave energy and spreads that energy over a wider angular range, so the pattern becomes dimmer and broader.
-In intensity-against-angle sketches, draw a tall central maximum, first minima placed symmetrically, and much smaller side maxima.
+Slit width also affects intensity.
+A narrower slit lets in less wave energy and spreads that energy over a wider angular range, so the pattern becomes dimmer and broader.
+In sketches of intensity against angle, draw a tall central maximum, first minima placed symmetrically, and much smaller side maxima.

-To observe the pattern safely, use a low-power laser, a single slit or adjustable calipers, and a screen several metres away.
-Measure the separation of the first minima, use the screen distance to find the small angle, and then use the diffraction equation.
-Keep the laser beam and reflections out of eyes throughout.
+To observe this safely, use a low-power laser, a single slit or adjustable calipers, and a screen several metres away.
+Measure the separation of the first minima, use the screen distance to find the small angle, and then apply the diffraction equation.
+Keep the laser beam and any reflections out of eyes throughout.

 Real double slits are also single slits

 The simple double-slit model treats each slit as extremely narrow.
-Real slits have finite width, so each one also produces a single-slit diffraction envelope.
-What you observe is the regular interference fringe pattern sitting inside that broader diffraction envelope.
+Real slits have a finite width, so each slit also makes its own single-slit diffraction envelope.
+What you see is the regular double-slit interference fringe pattern sitting inside that broader diffraction envelope.

 Modulation is a variation of one pattern by another pattern that controls its overall amplitude.
 In this case, the single-slit diffraction pattern modulates the double-slit interference pattern.
 The fringes are brightest near the centre, then fade as the diffraction envelope becomes small.